1240446371/Sep-NMS-REC/README.md

-# Ref-NMS
-Official codebase for AAAI 2021 paper ["Ref-NMS: Breaking Proposal Bottlenecks in Two-Stage Referring Expression Grounding"](https://arxiv.org/abs/2009.01449).
+We follow the settings of ：Official codebase for AAAI 2021 paper ["Ref-NMS: Breaking Proposal Bottlenecks in Two-Stage Referring Expression Grounding"](https://arxiv.org/abs/2009.01449).

 ## Prerequisites
 The following dependencies should be enough.
 See [environment.yml](environment.yml) for complete environment settings.